 This is part of a PhD dissertation of the first author at Department of Health Education and Promotion, Faculty of Medicine, Tarbiat Modares University, Tehran, Iran.
-Hereby, we appreciate the cooperation of all participating students and the respected authorities of supervised Ministry schools by the Education in Tehran.
+Hereby, we appreciate the cooperation of all participating students and the respected authorities of schools supervised by the Ministry of Education in Tehran.